-Students investigate how Earth’s systems interact by observing natural features, testing environmental conditions, and identifying relationships between living and non-living components of Centennial Parklands.
+Students explore how Earth’s systems work together by observing natural features, investigating environmental conditions, and mapping living and non-living elements within Centennial Parklands.

 Stage 2 Science